PhilippMundhenk/Kindle-Alarm-Clock/README.md

 - Place your MP3s (or AAC, FLAC, OGG, ...) to be played at alarm time on the /mnt/us/music folder.
 If you want to use a web address, place it in /mnt/us/mplayer/playlist and in testServer.py set mplayerMode="playlist".

 ## Usage
-- Press beel icon to get to settings screen
+- Press bell icon to get to settings screen
 - Set your alarm time and repetitions, press set
 - Kindle will play your sound file at alarm time
 - Press screen to turn off